Share Your Encouragement!

-Philippians 2:1-2 Therefore if you have any encouragement from being united with Christ, if any comfort from his love, if any common sharing in the Spirit, if any tenderness and compassion, then make my joy complete by being like-minded, having the same love, being one in spirit and of one mind.
+Philippians 2:1-2 Therefore, if you have any encouragement from being united with Christ, if any comfort from his love, if any common sharing in the Spirit, if any tenderness and compassion, then make my joy complete by being like-minded, having the same love, being one in Spirit and of one mind.

-Are You Strong Enough To Share Encouragement?
+Do You Like To Share Encouragement?

-The Story Of The Starfish!
+The Wonderful Story Of The Starfish!

-While walking along a beach, an elderly gentleman saw someone in the distance leaning down, picking something up, and throwing it into the ocean.
+While walking along a beach, an elderly gentleman saw someone in the distance lean down, pick something up, and throw it into the ocean.
 As he got closer, he noticed that the figure was a young man picking up starfish and tossing each one gently back into the water.
 He came closer still and called out, “Good morning!
-May I ask what it is that you are doing?”
+May I ask what you are doing?”
 The young man paused, looked up, and replied: “Throwing starfish into the ocean.”
-The old man smiled and said, “I must ask, why are you throwing starfish into the ocean?”
+The old man smiled and said, “Why are you throwing starfish into the ocean?”
 The young man replied, “The sun is up, and the tide is going out.
 If I don’t throw them in, they’ll die.”

-Things You Can Do To Share Encouragement?
+What Do You Think You Could Do To Share Encouragement?

 Share encouragement by sharing God's word!